dohuyduc2002/vpb-hackathon/README.md

   --namespace kafka
 ```
 ### Install Kafka infra
+After Strimzi is installed, I have created a custom Kafka infrastructure with 1 Kafka broker, 1 Kafka Controler using Kraft, and 3 topics which is `transaction-topic`, `card-topic`, and `user-topic`.
+For the UI, I'm using Kafka Provectus and connect to the broker.
+In chart, I'm also change the bootstrap server and Confluent Kafka Schema Registry to use the external IP to producer messages from Python script to the EKS cluster.
 ```bash
 helm upgrade --install kafka-infra ./helm/kafka -n kafka --create-namespace
 ```
 ### Install Minio
+I'm using MinIO as object storage for this POC to store data from Kafka Connect which will sink messages from Kafka topic to MinIO.
 ```bash
 helm repo add minio https://charts.min.io/ helm upgrade --install minio minio/minio \